AcrylicShrimp/file-indexer/README.md

 - `AWS_S3_BUCKET_NAME`: The AWS S3 bucket name to use.
 - `DATABASE_URL`: The URL of the database to use.
 - `MEILISEARCH_URL`: The URL of the Meilisearch instance to use.
+- `MEILISEARCH_API_KEY`: The API key of the Meilisearch instance to use.

 ### Endpoints